Nonameentered/ihsgnef.github.io/_posts/dknn.md

 # Interpretation Results

-We compare out interpretation method (*Conformity* Leave One Out) to baseline methods in the Table below.
-The baselines are standard Leave One Out (*Confidence*), vanilla gradient-based interpretations (*Gradient*), and Leave One Out generated using a model with calibrated confidence (*Calibrated*).
-See the paper for details on these methods.
+We compare our interpretation method (*Conformity* Leave One Out) to standard Leave One Out (*Confidence*) and gradient-based interpretations (*Gradient*) in the table below.
 ![Saliency Comparison](/images/saliency.png)

 Using conformity for interpretations, rather than confidence, provides a few useful benefits.
 First, the change in conformity better separates the importance values, dropping just 0.03 when “diane” is removed, but 0.38 when “shines” is removed.
 This mitigates the issue where a majority of the input words are assigned a small importance.
-Notice that the issues with con- fidence are not simply in the scale of the importance values.
+Notice that the issues with confidence are not simply in the scale of the importance values.
 Confidence Leave One Out actually assigns a higher importance score to “Diane” than “shines” as previously discussed.

 The second observation for confidence-based approaches is a bias towards selecting word importance based on the inherent sentiment of a word, rather than its meaning in context.
 For example, see “clash”, “terribly”, and “unfaithful” in the table above.
 The removal of these words causes a small change in the confidence.
 When using DKNN, the credibility score indicates that the model’s uncertainty has not risen without these input words and thus does not assign them any importance.

-We would characterize our interpretation method as significantly higher precision, but slightly lower recall than confidence-based methods at selecting human perceived sentiment words.
-Conformity Leave One Out rarely assigns high importance to words that do not align with human perception of sentiment.
-However, there are cases when our method does not assign significant importance to any word.
-This occurs when the input has high redundancy, for example, a positive movie review that describes the sentiment in four distinct ways.
-In these cases, leaving out a single sentiment word has little effect on the conformity because the model’s representation remains supported by the other redundant features.

 # SNLI Artifacts

 Our interpretation technique is more precise at identifying the words neccesary to make a prediction.
 Where else can we apply this?

 One area we were eager to explore further was the [annotation](https://arxiv.org/abs/1803.02324) [biases](https://arxiv.org/abs/1805.01042) identified in the SNLI dataset.
-Multiple groups independently showed that training models on only a portion of the input could yield relatively high test accuracies.
-This occurs due to crowdsource annotation artifacts that correlate with certain labels.
+Multiple groups independently showed that training models on only a portion of the input could yield relatively high test accuracy.
+This occurs due to biases introduced in the crowdsourcing process that correlate with certain labels.

 We wanted to see if models that use the full input also learn these biases.
-We create saliency maps using our interpretation method, using the color green to highlight words that support the model's predicted class, and the color pink to highlight words that support a different class.
+We create saliency maps using our interpretation method, using the color blue to highlight words that support the model's predicted class, and the color red to highlight words that support a different class.

 ![SNLI Interpretations](/images/snli.png)